What Are the Best Eyelash Primers?

 Especially if you’ve never tried eyelash primer before and you’re just looking to dip your toes and see what it’s like, you can’t go wrong with this one.
-Just $10 will get you a 2-pack of this miracle product that instantly nets you longer, thicker lashes, which is our favorite magic trick.
+A 2-pack of this miracle product is cheap as chips and these instantly net you longer, thicker lashes, which is our favorite magic trick.

 Voluminous is already a cult favorite in the mascara world, and for a drugstore pick, it’s mind-blowing.
 Now, if you pair it with the primer, your lashes will be out-of-this-world amazing.

 This primer contains jojoba oil and rosehip oil for nourishment for your lashes and to help your mascara go on smoothly.
 Is it the best thing since sliced bread?
 Well, there are certainly better primers out there, but you can’t beat the price on this one.